Our Team

 Led by our dedicated director, our group comprises graduate students from diverse academic backgrounds and interests, united by a shared passion for innovative research on social infrastructure and integration.

-Dr Sean Lauer
+Dr. Sean Lauer

 Director